cindych/NETS150Project/README.md

 #### **Methods With Inputs**
 1. `findAllTopics`: finds all the topics that a specific data set covers

-2. `getSetsCreatedAtDate`: goes through the landing pages of the datasets within the specific topic requested and tells you which were created on the day specified.
+2. `getSetsCreatedAtDate`: goes through the landing pages of the datasets within the specific topic requested and tells you which were created on the day specified

 3. `getNumDatasetsContributed`: gives user the number of datasets the organization they entered has contributed to OpenDataPhilly.org

-4. `getNumDatasetsinTopic`: gives the user the number of datasets the topic entered has classified under it.
+4. `getNumDatasetsinTopic`: gives the user the number of datasets the topic entered has classified under it

-5. `listSetsInTopics`: prints out all datasets under a specific topic and returns list of datasets.
+5. `listSetsInTopics`: prints out all datasets under a specific topic and returns list of datasets
     * Note: inputted topic must have same punctuation and capitalization as on page

 6. `findDescription`: prints out the description of a specified dataset.
-Prints an error message if the dataset is not found.
+Prints an error message if the dataset is not found
     * Note: inputted dataset must be written the same as shown on site

 7. `matchKeyword`: prints out all datasets with a specific keyword in its title.
-Returns list of datasets.
+Returns list of datasets

 8. `matchKeywordUnderTopic`: prints out all datasets with a specific keyword AND under a particular topic.
-Returns list of datasets.
+Returns list of datasets
     * Note: inputted topic must have same punctuation and capitalization as on page

 9. `findAllTags`: prints the tags of a given dataset and returns a list of the tags.
-Prints an error message if the dataset is not found.
+Prints an error message if the dataset is not found
     * Note: inputted dataset must be written the same as shown on site

 10. `findOrganizationAndPrintOthers`: prints out the organization that published a specified dataset as well as other datasets published by the same organization.
 Returns list of the other datasets.
-Prints an error message if the dataset is not found.
+Prints an error message if the dataset is not found
     * Note: inputted dataset must be written the same as shown on site

 #### **Inputless Methods**
-1. `getOrgMostDatasets`: gives the organization that has contributed/has attributed to the highest number of datasets.
+1. `getOrgMostDatasets`: gives the organization that has contributed/has attributed to the highest number of datasets

-2. `getTopicMostDatasets`: gives the topic with the highest number of datasets.
+2. `getTopicMostDatasets`: gives the topic with the highest number of datasets

 3. `grabPartners`: returns the partners of OpenDataPhilly that are on the About page